gustavomrtnz/gm-accesibility-standards/README.md

 # module-1-challenge

 ## Refacture Code and Use Scout Clean
-In this project a code was reviewed and the goal was to clean up the code and simplify the structure The problem was solved
+In this project a code was reviewed and the goal was to clean up the code and simplify the structure of the code without changing the functionality of the original website or the styling of the website.

-During this module chllenge I learned the funtionality of the div tag and how it is then targeted and styled with css
+During this module chllenge I learned the use of the div tag and how it is then targeted and styled with css

 ## HTML
 Changes were made on the "index.html" as the goal was to refacture the code without changing the styling or functionality of the website